beercanx/retro-brick-game-raylib/README.md

 ### 2023-10-14
 * Support added to build the game so that it runs on Android 9+
 * Android support is pared back, such as there's no sidebar (score/level) visuals.
+* Gesture input detection has been added to provide support for Android, but not limited to.

 ### 2023-10-08
 * Upgraded to Raylib v4.5.0